 - Removal of procedures and/or procedure locations

-- At their discretion, either the ACUC Chair or Senior Program Veterinarian may refer any amendment to full-committee review.
-Any amendment not falling within the guidelines will automatically require Designated Review via method 1 of this policy or at a convened meeting.
+- At their discretion, either the IACUC Chair or Senior Program Veterinarian may refer any amendment to full-committee review.
+Any amendment not falling within the guidelines will automatically require Designated Member Review via method I of this policy or at a convened meeting.

-- At least quarterly the full ACUC shall be provided for review a copy of the log of amendments reviewed and approved by the ACUC Chair and Senior Program Veterinarian.
-Any ACUC member may request a full-committee review of any previously approved amendment noted on the log.
+- At least quarterly the full IACUC shall be provided for review a copy of the log of amendments reviewed and approved by the IACUC Chair and Senior Program Veterinarian.
+Any IACUC member may request a full-committee review of any previously approved amendment noted on the log.

 -

-Designated Review can be used following an ACUC approval of a motion at a convened meeting to require modifications to secure approval.
+Designated Member Review can be used following an IACUC approval of a motion at a convened meeting to require modifications to secure approval.

 See also UW-4132 Veterinary Verification and Consultation (VVC)